sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 ----
 == Supported compilers ==
-A miniumum of gcc 4.0.1 is needed to build Sage, though later releases are generally preferable.
+A minimum of gcc 4.0.1 is needed to build Sage, though later releases are generally preferable.

 == Supported Platforms ==